 Merit-based scholarships focus more on accomplishments, activities, demographics, and other qualifiers rather than financial need.
 There are thousands of merit-based scholarship opportunities out there.
 They could be for specific sports, a certain major you wish to pursue, for academics, for creative competitions.

 There are scholarships that might seem bizarre—like zombie apocalypse preparedness—and scholarships for outstanding accomplishments—like becoming an Eagle Scout.
+Basically, you most likely qualify for at least one scholarship out there!
+There are so many scholarships, ranging from general academics to the most niche hobbies, so start searching for them!

 College is Expensive